pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 - GamePad Microphone.
 Moonlight currently doesn't have microphone passthrough.
 You'll need to have a separate microphone device on your host instead.

 ## Host Requirements:
-- [Apollo](https://github.com/ClassicOldSong/Apollo), a fork of Sunshine, is the easiest way to set up a virtual second monitor for game streaming for your host.
-The virtual display allows us to use a dedicated full screen display for the game pad.
-If you already have a second physical monitor, or have some sort of virtual display solution already set up, you may use Sunshine, or whatever streaming solution you prefer.
+- [Apollo](https://github.com/ClassicOldSong/Apollo), a fork of Sunshine, is the easiest way to set up a virtual second monitor for streaming the GamePad from your host.
+The virtual display allows us to use a dedicated full screen display for the GamePad.
+If you already have a second physical monitor, or have some sort of virtual display solution already set up, you may use whatever streaming solution you prefer.

 ## Steam Deck Requirements
 - [Moonlight](https://github.com/moonlight-stream/moonlight-qt/releases) is the only choice for Steam Deck as of this time of writing since Artemis isn't on Linux yet.
 The easiest way is to use the Discover Store in Desktop Mode to install it.
-- [Steam Gyro DSU](https://github.com/kmicki/SteamDeckGyroDSU) is required to capture motion data from the deck directly.
+- [SteamDeckGyroDSU](https://github.com/kmicki/SteamDeckGyroDSU) is required to capture motion data from the Steam Deck, since the underlying streaming protocol used by Apollo doesn't transmit motion data.

 ## Optional: Set up a Cemu shortcut in Apollo
 1. Sign in to your Apollo dashboard.